 for behaving as if, I don’t have my

 Go Into Your Studio and Make Stuff

-hat anymore, but that trick kept
+hat anymore, but that hat trick kept

-and clear, as if
+and clear, as if sculpting

-sculpting really were
+really were my life’s

 I told the story

 in relation to sculpting, science,